Jia-Wei-Liao/SVHN_Dataset_Detection/README.md

 # SVHN_Dataset_Detection

+In this homework, we implement the deep learning method to detect the digits images.First, we use detection package to construct Faster R-CNN model [3].
+After the hyper-parameter tuning, we obtain a testing mAP of 0.389141.
+It’s not far from the baseline,but we can’t beat it.
+So, in order to beat the baseline, we implement the YOLOv4 model[4].
+We refer to the code on the github and write the data processing, submission codeby ourselves.
+Finally, we exceed the baseline and get the test mAP of 0.41987.

+##  Introduction of SVHN Dataset
+The Street View House Numbers (SVHN) Dataset is the most widely-used dataset fordeveloping machine learning and object recognition.
+It’s obtained from house numbersin Google Street View images.
+In this homework, we contains 33,402 training imagesand 13,068 test images in SVHN dataset and need to train a model to detect digits.
+The model should predict fast and precise on inference time.

 ## Getting the code
 You can download all the files in this repository by cloning this repository:
 ```